fbpx Skip to main content

 Snake Guide

-Ontario is home to 17 species of snakes.
+Ontario is home to 15 species of snakes.
 The more you learn about these reptiles, the more you’ll be fascinated by their diversity.
-Did you know that smooth greensnakes are insectivores, they primarily eat insects, and that eastern gartersnakes can be found as far north as James Bay?

 Check out our comprehensive field guide about Ontario’s snakes including descriptions, habitat, biology, threats and trends, range maps, and status and protection.